 If you are planning a food-focused morning in Tokyo, Tsukiji Fish Market is still worth visiting in 2026 — as long as you understand what moved and what is still there.

 The famous inner wholesale market and tuna auction moved to Toyosu in 2018.
-However, Tsukiji Outer Market is still open, with hundreds of food stalls, seafood shops, sushi restaurants, knife stores, tea shops, and casual places to eat.
+However, Tsukiji Outer Market is still active, with hundreds of shops, seafood vendors, restaurants, knife stores, tea shops, and casual places to eat.

-Updated in May 2026: Opening hours, prices, and closing days can vary by shop, so use this as a planning guide and check individual shop hours before you go.
+Updated June 2026: Opening hours, prices, payment methods, and closing days vary by shop.
+Use this as a planning guide and check the latest official calendar and individual shop details before you go.

 Quick Answer for Tsukiji Fish Market Food

-The best Tsukiji Fish Market food to try in 2026 includes kaisendon seafood bowls, tamagoyaki, grilled scallops, oysters, wagyu skewers, matcha sweets, and seasonal fruit desserts.
+The best Tsukiji Fish Market foods to try in 2026 include kaisendon seafood bowls, tamagoyaki, grilled scallops and oysters, wagyu skewers, matcha sweets, and seasonal fruit desserts.
+Roughly, small snacks may cost a few hundred yen, while seafood bowls and premium grilled items can cost considerably more depending on ingredients, size, and toppings.

-- Best days to go: Monday, Tuesday, Thursday, Friday, or Saturday usually give you the widest choice of shops.
+- Best days to go: Tuesday, Thursday, Friday, or Saturday usually give you a better chance of finding more shops open.

 - Cash tip: Bring Japanese yen, especially 1,000-yen notes and coins.
-Some stalls accept cards or IC cards, but small vendors may be cash-only.
+Some shops accept cards, QR payments, or IC cards, but smaller stalls may be cash-only.

 - Local rule: Do not eat while walking.
 Eat beside the stall or in the vendor’s designated eating area.